Graded Intervention Time Series: Introduction#

 l_max = 8 # Shorter window since effect decays quickly

-# Apply geometric adstock convolution
+# Apply geometric adstock convolution directly to raw communication intensity

-comm_transformed = np.zeros_like(comm_saturated)
+comm_transformed = np.zeros_like(comm_intensity)

 adstock_weights = np.power(alpha, np.arange(l_max + 1))